 - Hades of Greek Mythology is a good example.
 The Greeks believed saying his name drew his attention, so they called him by all sorts of nicknames and titles, like "The Wealthy One" or "The Host of Many."

-- Call of Cthulhu supplement Terror Australis, adventure "Old Fella That Bunyip".
+- In the supplement Terror Australis, adventure "Old Fella That Bunyip".
 The investigators are forced to say the phrase "Eleanba Wunda" to drive Bunyip upstream.
 Unfortunately for them, it's the name of a spirit worse than Bunyip, which will appear if its name is chanted too often.
 The second time the investigators do so they feel a cold wind, and the third (and final) time Eleanba Wunda almost appears.

 - Invoked by Old Man Henderson at the end of his game, when he called Hastur into a hockey stadium rigged with enough explosives to make Michael Bay blush, thereby permanently killing him.